samkusin/clemens_iigs/Plan.md

 This is a running todo list.

-* Implement remaining opcodes
+* Implement remaining opcodes (T??, JMP, stragglers)
 * Implement interrupt opcodes (COP, BRK, CLI, RTI, etc)
+* Test ROM 1
-* More debugging utility
+* More debugging utilities
+* Data accesses across banks are allowed (but not stack accesses?)
+* Emulation vs Native on some microinstructions (i.e. choosing a long address mode while in emulation does... what?)
+* Test ROM iteration?
 * What is going on with the ROM writing to 01 and e1 banks (shadowing)
 * Stronger memory mapping
   * (using I/O switches)
   * shadowing
-* Data accesses across banks are allowed (but not stack accesses?)
-* Emulation vs Native on some microinstructions (i.e. choosing a long address mode while in emulation does... what?)
 * Decimal math
+* Test ROM display and validate with an existing //gs emulator
 ## DONE

 * RESET handling and CPU initialization